PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

             <b>Payone Order Confirmation Page Payment Data</b>
          </td>
          <td>
-            Link this content to the container Order confirmation: Additional payment information to display the BS PAYONE payment methods on the order confirmation page in the online store.
+            Link this content to the container Order confirmation: Additional payment information to display the PAYONE payment methods on the order confirmation page in the online store.
          </td>
       </tr>
       <tr>